The Best Probiotic Supplement for Gut Health: How to Choose

 When to take probiotics

-We often hear the questions “should I take probiotics? and for how long?”
+We often hear the question, “Should I take probiotics?” and “For how long?”
 The answer varies from person to person as it depends on your gut microbiome composition, symptoms, and specific conditions.

-For babies and toddlers, different situations such as cesarean birth, antibiotics, and the lack of key microbes such as Bifidobacterium are some of the things for which we may recommend supplementing with probiotics.
-You can read more about it in this blog post about probiotics for babies.
+What about probiotics for babies and toddlers?
+Different situations such as cesarean (C-section) birth, antibiotics, and the lack of key microbes such as Bifidobacterium are some of the circumstances for which we may recommend supplementing with probiotics.

 For adults and children, we recommend you consider taking probiotics for the following conditions: